VectorInstitute/FL4Health/research/ag_news/dynamic_layer_exchange/README.md

-# Partial Weight Exchange Federated Learning Example
+# Dynamic Layer Exchange Federated Learning Example
 This example leverages the dynamic layer exchanger, where instead of exchanging the entire model between the server and clients in every training round, only certain tensors are exchanged, and weighted averaging is performed in a per-tensor fashion on the server side.